This document contains the set of exploratory questions to help identify post-traumatic stress disorder.

 As an emotion guilt is not a judgement but the self-directed internal feeling of distress, regret, or shame over an action, event or lack thereof which the individual, rightly or wrongly, sees themselves as bearing significant responsibility for.

-How would you describe your feelings of deep regret or sorrow in relation to your past actions or times when you wish you had acted but did not?
+How would you describe your feelings of regret or sorrow in relation to your past actions or times when you wish you had acted but did not?

 A panic attack is a sudden episode of intense fear that triggers severe physical reactions, despite there being no obvious danger or apparent cause.
 Anxiety tends to reach its peak about ten minutes after an attack begins then usually lasts a further five to twenty minutes, although elevated distress can continue for a few hours.